ssperry94/Student-Management-System/README.md

 **A cross-platform solution for students and teachers to manage their day-to-day activities.**

-##Disclaimer
+## Disclaimer
 This project is only intended for demonstrational purposes, and should NEVER be used to manage actual students or store sensitive information.

 ## Description

 StudentManager is a user-friendly application designed to help teachers efficiently manage their students' information and provide students with easy access to their grades and schedules.

-**bold text** Do not use this project to store any information on any real students or teachers, nor should you store any actual login information through this application.
+**Do not use this project to store any information on any real students or teachers, nor should you store any actual login information through this application.**

 **Key Features:**